 Last updated:

-How we resurface roads
+How we treat or resurface roads

 Resurfacing is an expensive and extensive treatment where layers of a worn-out road surface are removed and replaced with completely new material.